Foster a Pet

 My Story

-I am an unaltered male, gray American Pit Bull Terrier.
+I am an unaltered male, black American Pit Bull Terrier mix.

 male